 Two Governors General, four Prime Ministers of Canada and fourteen Justices of the Supreme Court boast a University of Toronto education.
 The University of Toronto is ranked amongst the top universities of the world.
 It is consistently ranked first in Canada, and in the top 20 in numerous international rankings for research, innovation, and employability.
 Since 2001, it has placed first among Canada’s research universities in Research Infosource’s annual ranking, and in 2011, the University of Toronto was recognized by Newsweek as one of the top three schools in the world outside the United States – behind only the Universities of Cambridge and Oxford.
 As of 2015, University of Toronto remains number one in Canada and jumps to 16th in the world according to Times Higher Education.

-NAMUN is proud to have the support of the Peace, Conflict and Justice Department at the University of Toronto for the 2017 conference.
+NAMUN is proud to have the support of the Munk School of Global Affairs at the University of Toronto for the 2018 conference.